Skip To Main Content

 JSA/Jefferson Lab - To be eligible to participate in the JSA/Jefferson Lab High School Summer Program, you must attend a local high school, be 16 years old by the start of the program, be in good academic standing, and maintain at least a 3.5 grade point average.
 Students who are selected to participate in the JSA/Jefferson Lab High School Summer Program are chosen on the basis of demonstrated skills and merit.
 Click here for more information.
 Applications are due in March.

 Pathways Flight Academies - Virginia Space Grant Consortium, in partnership with the Commonwealth of Virginia, Averett University, Rick Aviation, Aviation Adventures, and the Virginia Department of Aviation, is offering flight academies for selected high school students statewide in response to the looming national shortage of airline pilots and the growing need for aviation maintenance technicians and air traffic controllers.
 Click here for more information.
-Applications are due in February.
+Applications are due March 1, 2026.

 Riverside Summer Junior Volunteer Program - Volunteering with Riverside Regional Medical Center is a rewarding experience with many opportunities.
 As a volunteer, you will interact and assist with patients, become a part of a great hospital family and work with others to help make a difference in our community.
 Volunteers work with the public, assist visitors and support members of the health care team throughout the hospital.
 The program is divided into multiple sessions, each lasting two (2) weeks.
 Click here for more information.
 Application opens in February.